sondhg/my-django-server/README.md

    python manage.py runserver
    ```

 Now your backend, or Django server should be running on port 8000.
-In combination with this, run my ReactJS frontend by following the README.md file from [agv-project](https://github.com/sondhg/agv-project).
-Now your fullstack application is ready.
+In combination with this, run my ReactJS frontend by following the README.md file from [agv-frontend](https://github.com/sondhg/agv-frontend).
+Now your fullstack web app is ready.